Bus transport in Berlin: Other services

 Apart from the service buses managed by BVG and other local companies, in the city there are hundreds of private tourist coaches.
-The main bus station of Berlin is the Zentraler Omnibusbahnhof Berlin ("Central Omnibus Station"), also known as ZOB.
+The main coach bus station of Berlin is the Zentraler Omnibusbahnhof Berlin ("Central Omnibus Station"), also known as ZOB.
 It is located in Charlottenburg-Wilmersdorf and linked to the stations of Kaiserdamm (U-Bahn) and Messe Nord/ICC (S-Bahn).

 In popular culture

 On 18 February 2011 MR Software released OMSI – The Bus Simulator (also known as OMSI – Der Omnibussimulator) for Windows.
 It is a bus simulator set in the late 1980s in West Berlin that features the MAN SD200 and MAN SD202 double-decker buses with a complex set of functions and made in various years.
 The player operates these buses along line 92 (now M37) that served the Staaken, Wilhelmstadt, Altstadt, and Falkenhagener Feld localities in the borough of Spandau.
 On 11 December 2013, MR Software released OMSI 2 – The Bus Simulator for Windows, the sequel to OMSI – The Bus Simulator.
 It features the MAN NL202 and the MAN NG272 in addition to the buses featured in OMSI (MAN SD200/SD202).
 The player can enjoy the bus lines 5 (now 130), 92 (now M37) and other add-ons which is community developed.
 It is sold on Aerosoft, Steam and Halycon.